Tinnitus Awarenes Week 2022 7th – 13th Feb 2022

 There are many ways in which you can seek support and relieve your tinnitus symptoms.
 Here are a few recommendations:

-Like with most health problems an early diagnosis is vital to providing you with the right support and to regain quality of life.
+Like with most health problems an early diagnosis is vital to providing you with the right support and regaining quality of life.
 As soon as you start experiencing the signs of tinnitus book an appointment with an audiologist who will assess your hearing and offer you advice and treatment.
 You might be referred to a hearing therapist or coach who can provide CBT and TRT tinnitus therapy support.

 Studies indicate that digital hearing aids can indeed reduce the impact of tinnitus for a large percentage of individuals.
 In a 2007 US survey of hearing care professionals, they reported that about 60% of their patients with tinnitus had their symptoms eased through hearing aids, and roughly 22% of their patients had experienced significant relief.